South African constitutional litigation: Direct horizontal application: duties of private actors

 what public policy is and whether a term in a contract is contrary to public policy is now to be determined by reference to the values that underlie our constitutional democracy as given expression by the provisions of the Bill of Rights.
 Thus a term in a contract that is inimical to the values enshrined in our Constitution is contrary to public policy and therefore unenforceable [...].
 This approach leaves space for the doctrine of pacta sunt servanda to operate, but at the same time allows courts to decline to enforce contractual terms that are in conflict with the constitutional values even though the parties may have consented to them.

 The view of Currie and De Waal is that Barkhuizen "largely renders s 8(2) nugatory."
 The Constitution applies to all law and, in the case of the common law ("the courts' own law"), the default approach of the courts is to assess its constitutionality and to develop it where necessary by way of the indirect application methodology set out below.
 "The only remaining reason" to deploy direct horizontal application would be to take advantage of the holding of the Supreme Court of Appeal in Afrox Healthcare v Strydom, to the effect that courts in direct-application cases are not bound by pre-1994 decisions.
 See also in this regard Barkhuizen v Napier (especially its consideration of pacta sunt servanda) and Fraser v ABSA.

-How to interpret s 8(2)

-The Bill of Rights binds private persons in certain circumstances.
-According to section 8(2), a provision of the Bill of Rights applies to the conduct of a private person or a juristic person only to the extent that the provision is applicable, taking into account the nature of the right and the nature of any duty imposed by the right.
-It binds a private or juristic person, in other words, if it is applicable to a private or juristic person.
-This, it has been noted, is almost tautological.

-In Khumalo, the Constitutional Court had regard to what it described as the "intensity of the constitutional right in question."
-The meaning of this phrase, which Currie and De Waal regard as "opaque," appears in context "to have something to do with the scope of the right."
-The applicants were members of the media (who are expressly identified as bearers of the constitutional right to freedom of expression).
-The second factor considered by the court was the "potential of invasion of that right by persons other than the State."
-The result was a holding that the right to freedom of expression was horizontally applicable in a defamation case.

-In the view of Currie and De Waal, these two factors form part of a broader inquiry, consisting of five general considerations that must be kept in mind when interpreting s 8(2):